Insert Google Images into your Office Documents

 You can also search through this huge collection of images using the Insert -> Clip Art command available inside all Microsoft Office programs.
 These images can then be downloaded to the local hard-drive so you can quickly use them in other documents as well without having to search the Office Online site again.

-The Microsoft gallery of images, though huge, looks miniscule when compared with Google Images which has a few billion images in its index (warning – not all images found via Google Image Search can be used in documents due to copyright issues).
+The Microsoft gallery of images, though huge, looks minuscule when compared with Google Images which has a few billion images in its index (warning - not all images found via Google Image Search can be used in documents due to copyright issues).

 However, if you limit your search to images that are either in the Public Domain or available under some sort of Creative Commons License, Google Images (or for that matter, any image search engine including Flickr) is a good place to find photographs and clip-arts for inserting in documents.